WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/01_computer-vision-mitochondria-imaging-edge-deployment-example-reference.md

 This tutorial will perform the following:

-1. As a Data Scientist:
+1. As a Data Scientist in the Wallaroo Ops instance:
     1. Upload and deploy the `mitochondria_epochs_15.onnx` model to a Wallaroo pipeline.
     1. Randomly select from from a selection of 256x256 images that were originally part of a larger 1536x2048 image.
     1. Convert the images into a numpy array inserted into a pandas DataFrame.